 Most legal practices like to take a “wait and see” approach to new technology, but case management has been around for decades now.
 The legal profession is becoming more competitive every day, so it’s important to utilize tools, like case management software, that will help you stay ahead of the competition.

 The right management system can increase productivity and attract better clients

 All law firms can agree that improving client service makes sense for their bottom line.
 Satisfied clients are more likely to be return clients, and they’re also more likely to refer their friends and family.
 When partners and managers are looking for a way to improve their bottom line, their first thought should be to invest in a management system.

 When properly selected and implemented, case management can help the entire firm operate as a more cohesive and organized unit.
-Instead of using a collage of different systems, management software allows firms to manage at least five different components: (1) email, calendar, tasks, and contacts; (2) document management and assembly; (3) client and matter information; (4) tracking of time and expenses; and (5) workflow and deadline management.
+Instead of using a collage of different systems, legal conflict checking software, management software allows firms to manage at least five different components: (1) email, calendar, tasks, and contacts; (2) document management and assembly; (3) client and matter information; (4) tracking of time and expenses; and (5) workflow and deadline management.

 Some of the short term benefits of implementing a new system include: providing access to case information and communication in one location, knowing at a glance which individuals are involved in a matter, providing timelier client communication, simplifying conflict checking, capturing more billable hours, and adding key matter information to documents instantly.

 As for long term benefits, management systems can help get new hires up to speed faster, protect firm assets and knowledge, and provide productivity metrics.

 Think of implementing a management system as an investment in your firm’s future.
 You will certainly see some benefits right away; however, the most beneficial aspects will only improve as time goes on.
 In fact, as employees across the firm learn how to use the system, they will eventually become more productive.